kamranahmedse/developer-roadmap/src/data/roadmaps/react-native/react-native.md

   datePublished: '2023-06-27'
   dateModified: '2023-06-27'
 seo:
-  title: 'Learn to become a modern React Native developer'
+  title: 'React Native Developer - roadmap.sh'
   description: 'Community driven, articles, resources, guides, interview questions, quizzes for react native development.
 Learn to become a modern React Native developer by following the steps, skills, resources and guides listed in this roadmap.'
   keywords:
     - 'guide to becoming a react native developer'